davecoll3/speak-ev/README.md

 # Speak EV

 Speak EV is a crowdsourced dictionary of terms and jargon related to electric vehicles (EVs).
-The site allows any visitor to view the dictionary and for registered users to add their own terms to it.
-As EVs are a new and ever developing technology, it can be hard to keep up with all of the new terms and acronyms.
+The site allows any visitor to view the dictionary and registered users to add their own terms to it.
+As EVs are a new and ever developing technology, it can be hard to keep up with all of the associated terms and acronyms.
 This is especially true for people adopting, or wishing to adopt, the technology for the first time.
 Speak EV aims to help demystify EV terms and jargon, making it accessible to all.

 The primary technologies used to form the basis of this website are the coding languages HTML, CSS, JavaScript, Python, the Flask micro framework and template language Jinja.
 These were used in conjunction with the document based, non-relational database, MongoDB and deployed on Heroku.